foundersandcoders/our-site-v1-DEFUNCT/_harp/apply/_apply.md

   B) [Complete the application form](http://www.foundersandcoders.com/apply/now).

-  <h3>Your application will be considered only after the closing date for applications, so you can continue to work on Codewars and Freecodecamp (See COURSE PREREQUISITES) until that date.</h3>
+  <h3>Your application will be considered only after the closing date for applications, so you can continue to work on Codewars and Freecodecamp (See COURSE PREREQUISITES below) until that date.</h3>

   You can expect to hear from us within 14 days of the application closing date.